JoseBenavidesB/MusicFestival/README.md

 # MusicFestival
-This is a static web page
+This is a static web page about a *Festival Music*

 ## Used Technologies: **HTML, SASS, GULP, JAVASCRIPT**